 Irrespective of the technical reasons (below) — you just need to do it.
-Many of the browsers are hinting that non HTTPS sites as insecure; this will get worse, in July 2018 the Chrome browser will mark non-HTTPS websites as insecure, this will put people off from visting your web site.
+Many of the browsers are hinting that non HTTPS sites as insecure; this will get worse, in July 2018 the Chrome browser marked non-HTTPS websites as insecure, this will put people off from visting your web site.

 For SSL encryption to work the server and browser need a shared secret — the encryption key.
 As the two parties might not have been in touch before they need to exchange this secret over the public Internet.
 A way of doing this was worked out by Merkle, Hellman & Diffie.